NCAA Men’s Rules committee to propose increased 3 point distance & 20 second reset on offensive rebounds

 Currently, for this and all the other past seasons since the 3 point shot came into the college game in 1984, I have not seen the correct and most effective floor spacing offensive set to do this at the college D-1 level or for that matter in the NBA or at the high school level since it came in there in 1987-88.

-These recommended changes will next go to the NCAA basketball over site committee on June 5th, 2019.
+These recommended changes will next go to the NCAA basketball over site panel on June 5th, 2019.

 Time and patience (neither of which come in a bottle) will tell how the increased 3 point distance and the shortened shot clock effects the game.

-The material for this BLOG was written by Nick Bromberg from Yahoosports.com dated 5/10/19.
+The material for this BLOG was written by Yahoosports writer Nick Bromberg from Yahoosports.com dated 5/10/19.